 "Large events" are events where more than 400 attendees are expected.
-These events do not include regularly scheduled meetings, BPS practices or games, or approved school performances.
-Fundraisers or other large activities sponsored by any category will incur large event fees if more than 400 attendees are expected unless a fee waiver is granted by the Board.
+These events do not include regularly scheduled meetings, BPS practices, approved school performances, or BPS games. \Fundraisers or other large activities sponsored by any category will incur large event fees if more than 400 attendees are expected unless they receive a fee waiver from the Board.